Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 Line Item What It Is Negotiable?

-Discount Rate / Processing Fee Percentage charged on volume Yes (markup portion)
+Discount Rate / Processing Fee Percentage charged on volume Yes (markup portion only)

 Per-Transaction Fee Flat fee per authorization Yes